sara maher - visual art

 Vigil,

-2010: ink, pigment on paper, 160 x 114cm, photo : Peter Angus Robinson
+2010: ink and pigment on paper, 160 x 114cm, photo : Peter Angus Robinson

 Picture